salujajaskeerat/ELP305-TribeD-documentation/index.md

 | Radius   | 135 mm        |
 | Material | Carbon fibre  |

-The hub is a key component not only because it holds the blades in their proper position for maximum aerodynamic efficiency, it also rotates the shaft of the generator.
+The hub is a crucial component because it holds the blades in their proper position for maximum aerodynamic efficiency; it also rotates the generator's shaft.

 <img src="./Images/Hub.png" width="400px">